 SOS from the Kids formed when brothers Sim (12) and Noah Macaulay (14) got together with their cousin, Coen Baines (5), and close friends to record the song ‘SOS from the Kids’.
 The song was written after Sim and Noah learnt about humankind's destruction of nature at school.
 They came home telling their mum about the number of trees cut down per day, the state of the insects and the amount of energy and resources that are consumed to make a t-shirt.

-Watching David Attenborough's 'Climate Change - The Facts' alerted them to the crisis this destruction was causing.
-It had been Attenborough's nature programmes that had first inspired their boyhood fascination with bugs and insects, so they started to talk about changes they could make at home that would help the insects and animals.
+Watching David Attenborough's 'Climate Change - The Facts' alerted them to the crisis being caused by burning fossil fuels.
+It had been Attenborough's nature programmes that had first inspired their boyhood fascination with bugs and insects.

 Sim had written songs with his musician mum, Dorry, since the age of seven so working on 'SOS from the Kid's' with her was a very natural way to work through his feelings.

 Dorry says, 'the lyrics of this song are very much pointing at me', I, as an adult, need to "change the story".
 It's my generation that needs to take responsibility.
 We've left a legacy that my kid's will bare the consequences of.
 This song is a wake up call to myself and all "grown ups".
 The song started as a way to channel our family's feelings of despondency into something proactive, something that has hope and that other people could join us in'.

 Sim and his small troupe first performed the song in July 2019 to politicians.
 They busked on the street outside the Winchester Council Chambers, attracting a crowd of MP’s and policy makers who were gathering to debate and vote on climate issues.
 Word spread fast and before long hundreds of kids joined the troupe to sing at September’s ‘Global Youth Strike for Climate’ at Parliament Square in London.